The official Breed Standard for the Old English Sheepdog

 Head and Skull

-In proportion to the size of the body.
+to the size of the body.
 Skull capacious, rather square.
-Well arched above eyes, stop well defined.
+Well arched above eyes,

 Nose large and black.
 Nostrils wide.